 Booking a tour is easy.
-Find the centre you would like to take a tour of and either book through our convenient online form or call the centre directly to arrange a time that’s convenient for you.
+Find the early learning centre you would like to take a tour of and either book through our convenient online form or call the centre directly to arrange a time that’s convenient for you.

 Talk to the Centre Manager and various educators

 In high-density urban areas getting in to any centre can often make us so grateful that we forget to think about the right fit.

 It might be helpful to prepare a list of questions leading up to your visit, such as: